-Cruises Could Resume Next Month As White House Reportedly Blocks CDC’s Recommendation To Pause Until February
+Cruises Could Resume In November As White House Reportedly Blocks CDC’s Recommendation To Pause Until February

-The director of the Centers for Disease Control and Prevention, Robert Redfield, issued an extension to the no-sail order on passenger cruise ships until February in order to deal with the novel coronavirus pandemic.
-But the White House has reportedly overruled the ban, which means that cruises could soon resume.
+The director of the Centers for Disease Control and Prevention (CDC), Robert Redfield, issued an extension to the no-sail order on passenger cruise ships until February in order to deal with the novel coronavirus pandemic.
+However, the White House has reportedly overruled the ban, which means that cruises could soon resume.

 As The New York Times reported, Florida, an important swing state in the upcoming election, has been hit hard by the cruise industry being shut down.
-But because they have been the site of some of the larger outbreaks of COVID-19, as the CDC reported, health experts have recommended keeping ships in the harbor.
+Yet, because the industry has seen some of the larger outbreaks of COVID-19 cases, as the CDC reported, health experts have recommended keeping ships in the harbor.

-Now, it appears that the White House has overruled the decision in what some critics are arguing is a politically-motivated move that could have broad health implications.
+Now, it appears that the White House has overruled the decision, and some critics are arguing the move is politically motivated and could have broad health implications.
 However, the White House denied that the decision was driven by politics.

 “The president, the vice president and the task force follow the science and data to implement policies that protect the public health and also facilitate the safe reopening of our country,” deputy press secretary Brian Morgenstern said.

-The new plan allows ships to begin sailing after October 31.
+The new plan reportedly allows ships to begin sailing after October 31.

 Republicans and the economically important cruise ship lobby in the state have pushed for allowing the no-sail order to expire.